acids-ircam/flow_synthesizer/README.md

 ### Models details

 As discussed in the paper, the very large amount of baseline models implemented did not allow to provide all the parameters for reference models (which are defined in the source code).
-However, we provide these details in the documentation page at
+However, we provide these details inside the documentation page in the [models details section](https://acids-ircam.github.io/flow_synthesizer/#models-details)